Vasco-jofra/Vasco-jofra.github.io/about.md

 title: About
 ---

+TODAY:
+ - make color scheme(s)
+ - improve readability
+ - cleanup the css file

 TODO:
- - make color scheme(s)
+ - check firefox different behavior on link active
  - make the logo have better resolution.
 It's too pixelated
- - cleanup the css file
- - check firefox different behavior on link active
  - add categories and category pages
  - add tags and tag pages
  - add all the old posts